opmusix/MPV-Auto-Skip-OP-ED/README.md

 A smart and lightweight Lua script for [mpv](https://mpv.io/) that automatically detects and skips anime Openings (OP) and Endings (ED).

 It primarily uses embedded chapter names, with a heuristic fallback for files where the chapters are unnamed or generic.
-Instead of instantly skipping, it gives you a short OSD countdown so you can cancel the skip if necessary.
+Shorter detected OP/ED sections are automatically skipped with a countdown, while unusually long ones get a manual skip prompt instead.

 ---